 Netback/BOE = Price – Realized Loss on Financial Derivatives/BOE – Royalties/BOE – Operating Expense/BOE – Transportation/BOE

 Why is Netback Important?

-Netback is an important benchmark used in the oil and gas industry.
-It is a very useful measure for assessing a company without the bias of non-operating, financing, or other costs.
-Calculating this essentially tells an analyst how efficient the company is at producing and selling its oil and gas products.
+Netback is an important benchmark because it is a very useful measure for assessing a company without the bias of non-operating, financing, or other costs.
+Calculating this metric essentially tells an analyst how efficient the company is at producing and selling its oil and gas products.
 Taking this number per unit of barrels of oil equivalent gives a type of efficiency ratio.
 By monitoring netback/BOE over time, the efficiency of the company’s production, transporting and selling can be evaluated.
 A falling netback/BOE might indicate issues that should be further looked into.

 Netback/BOE is also a very useful measure to look at when comparing different companies.
-Depending on this value, an analyst will be able to judge whether a company can more efficiently produce and market oil, allowing them to retain more profits from the sale of each barrel of oil.
+Depending on the value, an analyst will be able to judge whether a company can more efficiently produce and market oil, allowing them to retain more profits from the sale of each barrel of oil.
 A higher netback/BOE will also show how able a company is at dealing with price volatility in the market.
-This higher netback/BOE would suggest that in times of falling prices, the company would still be able to remain profitable.
+A higher netback/BOE suggests that in times of falling prices, the company would still be able to remain profitable.

 Netback – Worked Example

-Let us now consider an example question involving calculating the netback of a company.
+Let us consider an example of calculating the netback of a company.
 Say a company has oil and gas revenues of $11,000,000.
 They pay royalties of $300,000, transportation costs of $500,000, and have operating expenses of $3,800,000.
 If they sold 275,000 barrels of oil equivalents, what is their operating netback in dollars, and in dollars per barrel?